 The Economic and Political Weekly (EPW) is an important source of study material for IAS, especially for the current affairs segment.
-In this section, we give you the gist of the EPW magazine every week.
-The important topics covered in the weekly are analysed and explained in a simple language, all from a UPSC perspective.
+In this article the analysis is given whether the data is in peril in the backdrop of 2 members resigning from National Statistical Commission (NSC) and IMF and World Bank estimation of Global Growth.

 - The resignations of two independent members of the National Statistical Commission (NSC) have, once again, brought to the fore the question of autonomy of public institutions in India.